 VAT and NFTs — usually no

 HMRC has generally not pursued VAT on NFT sales for individual UK collectors.
-Commercial NFT marketplaces may face ld only apply if if their UK customer base exceeds the threshold.
+Commercial NFT marketplaces may face VAT obligations only if their UK customer base exceeds the threshold.
 For individuals selling NFTs as part of a trade, VAT registration would only apply if total taxable turnover exceeds £90,000 (2026/27).

 Sources and methodology